Article 5 min read

 FAQ

-What’s the best PDF page resolution to render at?
+What’s the best PDF page resolution?

 Can I extract data from a scanned (photographed) PDF?